-'Love Is Blind' & 'The Bachelor' Depict Marriage As A Prize — It's Not
+'Love Is Blind' & 'The Bachelor' Make Us Unhealthily Obsessed With Marriage

 For the past month, my Instagram Stories, Twitter, and Facebook feed have been flooded with one thing.
 Not opinions about the Democratic primary.
 Not reposted TikToks from people who look like they’re 14 years old.
 No — the people I follow on social media have been completely captivated with Love Is Blind, a series that turns marriage into a prize.